-- · safety and efficacy results in various human clinical trials reported in scientific and medical literature may not be indicative of results we obtain in our clinical trials; - after reviewing test results, we or our collaborators may abandon projects that we might previously have believed to be promising; - we, our collaborators or regulators, may suspend or terminate clinical trials if the participating subjects or patients are being exposed to unacceptable health risks; - the effects our potential products have may not be the desired effects or may include undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved; - · manufacturers may not meet the necessary standards for the production of the product candidates or may not be able to supply the product candidates in a sufficient quantity; and - regulatory authorities may find that our clinical trial design or conduct does not meet the applicable approval requirements.
+- safety and efficacy results in various human clinical trials reported in scientific and medical literature may not be indicative of results we obtain in our clinical trials; - after reviewing test results, we or our collaborators may abandon projects that we might previously have believed to be promising; - we, our collaborators or regulators, may suspend or terminate clinical trials if the participating subjects or patients are being exposed to unacceptable health risks; - the effects our potential products have may not be the desired effects or may include undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved; - manufacturers may not meet the necessary standards for the production of the product candidates or may not be able to supply the product candidates in a sufficient quantity; and - regulatory authorities may find that our clinical trial design or conduct does not meet the applicable approval requirements.

 Clinical testing is very expensive, can take many years, and the outcome is uncertain.
-It can take as much as 12 months or more before we learn the results from any clinical trial using our adoptive cell therapy with TIL.
+It could take as much as 12 months or more before we learn the results from any clinical trial using our adoptive cell therapy with TIL.
 The data collected from our clinical trials may not be sufficient to support approval by the FDA of our TIL-based product candidates for the treatment of solid tumors.
 The clinical trials for our products under development may not be completed on schedule and the FDA may not ultimately approve any of our product candidates for commercial sale.
 If we fail to adequately demonstrate the safety and efficacy of any product candidate under development, we may not receive regulatory approval for those products, which would prevent us from generating revenues or achieving profitability.

-Even if our lead product, lifileucel, is approved and commercialized, we may not become profitable.
+Even if our lead products, lifileucel and LN-145, are approved and commercialized, we may not become profitable.

-Our lead product, lifileucel, is initially targeting a small population of refractory patients that suffer from metastatic melanoma.
-Even if the FDA approves this new therapy, and even if we obtain significant market share for this initial product candidate, because the potential target population for lifileucel in refractory patients may be small, we may never achieve profitability without obtaining regulatory approval for additional indications.
+Our lead products, lifileucel and LN-145, are initially targeting a small population of refractory patients that suffer from metastatic melanoma and advanced cervical cancer.
+Even if the FDA approves these new therapies, and even if we obtain significant market share for each product candidate, because the potential target population for lifileucel and LN-145 in refractory patients may be small, we may never achieve profitability without obtaining regulatory approval for additional indications.
 The FDA often approves new therapies initially only for use in patients with relapsed or refractory metastatic disease.
 We expect to initially seek approval of our product candidates in this setting and are currently studying these patient populations.